sourabhdhingra/django-mini-blog/readme.md

 21. **Usecase 16: Sorting the data at model level**

     - While defining the model we can also define the way data is supposed to be stored in the database with its creation.
 We use `Meta` class to decide the ordering.
 Check `Blogpost` model.
+We define an inner class `Meta` to govern ordering.
         ```
         class Meta:
             ordering = ['-publish_date']